kkyLeo/ECS272_Project/README.md

 To run the project locally:
 1. Clone the repository from GitHub.
 2. Install dependencies using `npm install`.
+3. Install additional packages: Run `npm install react-router-dom` to install the router package used in the project.
-3. Start the development server with `npm start`.
+4. Start the development server with `npm run dev`.
-4. Open your browser and navigate to `http://localhost:3000` to access the tool.
+5. Open your browser and navigate to `http://localhost:3000` to access the tool.

 ### User Instructions
 - **Overview Page**: